imgix/imgix.js/README.md

 <img
   ix-src="https://assets.imgix.net/unsplash/hotairballoon.jpg?w=300&amp;h=500&amp;fit=crop&amp;crop=right"
-  alt="A hot air balloon on a sunny day"
+  alt="A hot air balloon on a sunny day" sizes="100vw"
 >
 ```

+**Please note:** `100vw` is an appropriate `sizes` value for a full-bleed image.
+If your image is not full-bleed, you should use a different value for `sizes`.
+[Eric Portis' "Srcset and sizes"](https://ericportis.com/posts/2014/srcset-sizes/) article goes into depth on how to use the `sizes` attribute.

 This will generate HTML something like the following: